-The Management envisages the provision of 100% Principal Protection through the use of the Constant Proportion Portfolio Insurance (CPPI) Methodology.
+The investment objective of the composite is to earn competitive return with capital preservation for unit holders.
+Under plans/mandates, investing under schemes, the Management also envisages the provision of 100% Principal Protection through the use of the Constant Proportion Portfolio Insurance (CPPI) Methodology.
 The CPPI Methodology is an internationally recognized, tried and tested methodology with a highly versatile and flexible framework, which allocates the Portfolio between equity and fixed income in a manner that increases exposure to equity as Portfolio value increases and reduces exposure to equity as Portfolio value decreases.
-The composite currently consist of only Two (2) Separately Managed Accounts (SMAs).
+Currently, composite comprises of Al-Ameen Islamic Special Savings Plan-II (AISSP-II), Al-Ameen Islamic Active Principal Preservation Plan-III (AIAPPP-III), Al-Ameen Islamic Active Principal Preservation Plan-IV (AIAPPP-IV).